-To the mixing bowl, add C&H® Granulated Sugar, C&H® Golden Brown Sugar, and vanilla and mix.
+To the mixing bowl, add C&H® Granulated Sugar Easy Baking Tub, C&H® Light Brown Sugar, and vanilla and mix.
 Add in the additional ½ cup of butter at room temperature and beat until combined.
 Add in the room temperature eggs two at a time, beating to combine between additions.

 In a separate bowl, mix the flour, baking soda, and salt together, and stir to combine ingredients well.